badd-labs/badd-labs/lab3-20/README.md

     balances[msg.sender] = balances[msg.sender] - numTokens;
     balances[receiver] = balances[receiver] + numTokens;
     return true;
+}
+function balanceOf(address account) public view returns(uint256){
+     return balances[account];
 }}

 ```

 Your job in this task is to deploy the above smart contract in Remix, creating an mToken instance.
-Demonstrate the process that the mToken issuer transfers 10 mToken to another account, say Alice.
+Demonstrate the process that the mToken issuer transfers 10 mToken to another account, say Alice, and display each account's balance before/after the transfer.

 Task 2.
 Execute atomic swap settlement in one transaction (by escrow EOA)
 ---